prixladi/conc/README.md

 ### Other

-The project is currently heavily dependent on many Unix features such as `Unix socket` and `unistd.h` in libc, so there is no way to install **conc** on other systems.
+The project is currently heavily dependent on many **POSIX** features such as `Unix socket` and `unistd` from libc, and it should work on any POSIX compliant system but it was only tested on **Linux**.
+Because of this it will not work Windows and there is currently not plan to support it.

 ## Usage